Otenevictor/asovdev-quiz-app/README.md

 This quiz helps you test your programming knowledge.
 Here's how to get started:

-1. **Learn the Basics:** Click the "Info" button on the landing page for a quick overview of how the quiz works.
+1. **Learn the Basics:** Click the "nav" button on the landing page .

 2. **Start the Quiz:**
     * Click the "Begin Quiz" button.